MerlinR/Hexital/docs/features.md

 Each indicator is highly configurable, featuring options tailored to its specific purpose as well as general settings to enhance usability.
 This flexibility allows traders to fine-tune indicators for their unique requirements.
 Additionally, Hexital’s efficient incremental processing ensures minimal performance overhead, even when handling large datasets.

 Indicators expose [minimum_candles][hexital.core.indicator.Indicator.minimum_candles] and [is_ready][hexital.core.indicator.Indicator.is_ready] so you know how much history to prefetch before the first valid reading.
-See [Indicators in depth — History and readiness](guides/indicators-indepth.md#history-and-readiness).
+See the [History and readiness guide](guides/history-and-readiness.md).

 For a comprehensive overview of available indicators, configuration options, and examples, check out the [in-depth guide.](guides/indicators-indepth.md)